Sven Moren

-Sven Moren (24 October 1871 – 14 December 1938) was a Norwegian farmer, poet, story writer, playwright, children's writer, organizer and politician for the Liberal Party.
+Sven Moren (28 October 1871 – 14 December 1938) was a Norwegian farmer, poet, story writer, playwright, children's writer, organizer and politician for the Liberal Party.

 Personal life

-Moren was born in Trysil as the son of farmers John Svensen Moren and Hanna Halvorsdatter Buflod.
+Moren was born in Trysil Municipality on 28 October 1871, as the son of farmers John Svensen Moren and Hanna Halvorsdatter Buflod.
 He married Gudrid Breie in 1907, and was the father of poet Halldis Moren Vesaas and educator Sigmund Moren.
 He died in Trysil in 1938.